fepegar/torchio/docs/source/README.rst

 or `k-space motion artifacts <http://proceedings.mlr.press/v102/shaw19a.html>`_.

 The code is available on `GitHub <https://github.com/fepegar/torchio>`_.
+If you like TorchIO, please give the repo a star!

+.. raw:: html

+   <a class="github-button" href="https://github.com/fepegar/torchio" data-icon="octicon-star" data-show-count="true" aria-label="Star fepegar/torchio on GitHub">Star</a>
+   <script async defer src="https://buttons.github.io/buttons.js"></script>

 See :doc:`Getting started <quickstart>` for installation instructions and a usage overview.

+Contributions are more than welcome.
+Please check our `contributing guide <https://github.com/fepegar/torchio/blob/master/CONTRIBUTING.rst>`_ if you would like to contribute.

 Credits